What Causes The Northern Lights - Aurora Borealis

 A digital SLR is perfect.
 It's also beneficial to stock up on memory cards and charged batteries so you can fire at will without having to fret about running out of space or power.

-Fast optics are a necessity for photographs like this, with an aperture of f/2.8 being the minimum and f/1.4 a bonus.
-Wide-angle zooms are ideal for this, and fisheye lenses are remarkably good as well.
+Fast optics are necessary for photographs like this, with an aperture of f/2.8 being the minimum and f/1.4 a bonus.
+Wide-angle zooms are ideal, and fisheye lenses are also remarkably good.

 A cable release can be useful to take multiple exposures without touching the digital camera.
-This not only ensures sharp shots at slow shutter speeds but in addition leaves you free to view the spectacle as it unfolds within the sky above.
-You can use a camera self-timer and continuous drive or use an Intervalometer which will allow you to program exposures and intervals.
+This ensures sharp shots at slow shutter speeds and leaves you free to view the spectacle as it unfolds within the sky above.
+You can use a camera self-timer and continuous drive or use an Intervalometer, which will allow you to program exposures and intervals.

 You'll need to keep your camera stable to avoid undesirable motion blur throughout long exposures, so mount your camera on a sturdy tripod and a flat solid surface.

-To avoid disappointing photographs, ensure that your lens is focused accurately before you commit to a shot.
+To avoid disappointing photographs, ensure your lens is focused accurately before committing to a shot.
 Set it to infinity, take a test shot, then zoom into the image on the LCD and check the stars for sharpness.
 To focus on infinity, tape the focus ring in place to avoid accidentally moving it.
-Focus on the Moon if it's up, or lights in the distance, then switch to manual focus mode.
+Focus on the Moon if it's up or lights are in the distance, then switch to manual focus mode.
 This will lock the lens focus on infinity.
 Check and recheck your photos for sharpness during the night.
 It is easy to nudge the focus ring accidentally and ruin all your remaining exposures.

 Depending on your camera's functions, I would suggest starting with an ISO of 800 to keep the noise down and shooting with the lens wide open, f/2.8 is ideal, and f/1.4 is even better.
 Take a test shot in aperture priority mode and view the picture on the LCD.
-A dark image where the aurora is barely visible is underexposed so you want to dial in +1 or +2 stops exposure compensation.
-Once you've got the basic exposure setting, you'll be able to make the image more interesting by including some foreground subjects.
-This provides scale and very much improves the entire composition.
+A dark image where the aurora is barely visible is underexposed, so you want to dial in +1 or +2, which stops exposure compensation.
+Once you've got the basic exposure setting, you can make the image more interesting by including foreground subjects.
+This provides scale and improves the entire composition.
 Moonlit nights might provide sufficient light, or you can "paint" your subject with the light from a torch.